-This Chocolate Panna Cotta (Coconut Milk) is creamy, smooth, and rich.
+This dairy and gluten free Chocolate Panna Cotta (Coconut Milk) is creamy, smooth, and rich.
 It’s an easy make ahead dessert made with pantry staples.

 Ingredients You Need to Make Chocolate Panna Cotta (Coconut Milk)